Timoric languages

 The Timoric languages are a group of Austronesian languages (belonging to the Central–Eastern subgroup) spoken on the islands of Timor, neighboring Wetar, and (depending on the classification) Southwest Maluku to the east.

-Within the group, the languages with the most speakers are Uab Meto of West Timor, Indonesia and Tetum of East Timor, each with about half a million speakers, though in addition Tetum is an official language and a lingua franca among non-Tetum East Timorese.
+Within the group, the languages with the most speakers are Uab Meto of West Timor, Indonesia and Tetun of East Timor, each with about half a million speakers, though in addition Tetun is an official language and a lingua franca among non-Tetun East Timorese.

 Languages

 Hull (1998) & van Engelenhoven (2009)

 Geoffrey Hull (1998) proposes a Timoric group as follows: